-When I first sat down to plan out B’s kindergarten last year, I had no idea what morning time was.
-I think I had seen it mentioned on a few sites, but knowing that it wasn’t “required” as part of the AO curriculum as well as the fact that the thought of implementing yet another homeschooling “thing” into our schedule with rules and requirements was daunting at best.
-So I decided to skip it.
+When I first sat down to plan out my son’s kindergarten year, I had no idea what Morning Time was.
+I think I had seen it mentioned on a few sites, but knowing that it wasn’t “required” as part of our chosen curriculum (AmblesideOnline or AO), as well as the fact that the thought of implementing yet another homeschooling “thing” into our schedule with rules and requirements was daunting at best, I decided to skip it.

 Little did I know that those mothers who homeschooled multiple children for several years were on to something (imagine that!).
-When I actually started scheduling all of this stuff and wondering where certain things would fit in, morning time kept popping its little head up in the back of my mind, humbly reminding me that perhaps it could be of assistance.
-How could I get all of these “riches” in when there wasn’t something really palpable to do?
+When I actually started scheduling all of this stuff and wondering where certain things would fit, Morning Time kept popping up its little head in the back of my mind, humbly reminding me that perhaps it could be of assistance.
+How could I get all of these “riches” in when there wasn’t something really tangible to do?
 Should I skip the folk song?
 Or the hymn?
 And what about recitation?
 Picture study was a little more tangible as there was something to sit and look at, but the others?
 Not so much.

-Around the same time, I also started listening to the Mason Jar podcast, co-hosted by Cindy Rollins who tends to be thought of as the morning time expert (for good reason!).
-She kept mentioning Morning Time and how she used it in her family of nine children and I decided to give it another look to see how we could work it into our schedule.
+Around the same time, I also started listening to the Mason Jar podcast, co-hosted by Cindy Rollins who used Morning Time heavily when homeschooling her own nine children.
+She kept mentioning Morning Time and how she used it in her family and I decided to give it another look to see how we could work it into our schedule.

-I’ve started with an extremely basic Morning Time routine for us as I still wanted to keep things very short for B’s kindergarten.
-I mentioned already that his entire kindergarten time from beginning to end is about 45 minutes, with about half of that being Morning Time.
+When my son started school, I began with an extremely basic Morning Time routine as I still wanted to keep things very short for his kindergarten year.
+As I’ve mentioned before that his entire kindergarten lesson time from beginning to end was about 45 minutes, with about half of that being Morning Time.
 As both of my kids get older and can sit for longer periods of time, I do plan to add other things so it will get longer.
 I’ve seen some homeschoolers adding chapter books (not narrated), memorizations like the Constitution or the Declaration of Independence, and sentence diagramming for grammar during this time.
 It’ll be interesting to see how it evolves, but as I laid it out below, this was perfect for his kindergarten year.So here is how our very simple Morning Time routine looked….

 I originally thought I might skip the folksongs, which are part of the AO schedule, because I wasn’t sure why to include them.
 However, thinking back on my own elementary school days, I actually do fondly remember the cheesy Stephen Foster songs we’d sing in music class (with the boys screaming “REFRAIN” when the chorus came around) and even all these years later, I can still conjure up at least most of the words to Old Dan Tucker.
-It’s part of folk history, American and otherwise (especially with the sea chanties we’ve been singing this year), and it’s also kind of fun. 🙂
+It’s part of folk history, American and otherwise, and it’s also kind of fun. 🙂

 - September: Shoo Fly